 Shared accommodation and communal areas

-People who are clinically vulnerable to coronavirus are being asked to shield once more.
-Further information is available in the government’s shielding guidelines, which were updated on 7 January to include information about priority for vaccination and accessing care and support and on 16 February 2021 to include new risk assessed groups.
+People who are clinically vulnerable to coronavirus are now being advised that they no longer need to shield.
+Further information is available in the government’s shielding guidelines, which were updated on 1 April 2021.
+This guidance also inlcudes information about priority for vaccinations, accessing care and support and new risk-assessed groups.
 We are reporting the implications of staff shielding to MHCLG.

 Maintaining service delivery